distantfield/calm/README.md

 # Using Calm

-Calm may be used in two ways:

-* Self-hosted in your account (Recommended).
-* As a hosted library via Distant Field Labs.

-## Self-Hosted Instances

-For security and reliability reasons, we always recommend  deploying and maintaining your own version of any third-party libraries in your Google Workspace account and Calm is no different.
+For security and reliability reasons, we do not offer Calm as a hoted library.

 To conduct your own deployment, either create a new [script project](https://developers.google.com/apps-script/guides/projects) within your account.

 Once deployed, you can either copy and paste each of the files in Utils/ to your project or, leverage [clasp](https://developers.google.com/apps-script/guides/clasp) to deploy.

-## Hosted Library

-If you are in a hurry, or in a position where you cannot host your own version of Calm, in the Library section of your project add the following Script ID:

-`1fpRT-3azh7Dd-cX-XATuS0Puv2RVi4-AuIbN2mgtTlEboi49zgmT9_P-`

 # Functions List